-- Members wished to know what objectives were rolling over from previous years and what were new. - Hugh Wagstaff, Head of Housing Operations, advised most of the projects outlined in the SP were new. - Efficiencies were being made in the General Fund departments.
-Where were the efficiencies being made in the housing arena? - Hugh Wagstaff advised the VfM paper would outline the efficiencies being implemented.
-Retendering of the maintenance contract was one such efficiency saving.
-Graeme Clark, Strategic Director, advised that Housing was a Waverley function and that the Council was looking at efficiency plans in all areas corporately. - The Chairman asked that in the 'impact' section of item 2 that 'Failure to reduce the carbon footprint' be added. - Annalisa Howson was asked to explain what 'sustainable tenancy' meant she explained it meant helping tenants to maintain their tenancy to allow them to continue staying in the property. - The Chairman asked officers to be mindful of the wording in these documents as some terminology may not be obvious in its meaning. - Hugh Wagstaff advised that outcome 3 was rolled over from last year. - Outcome 4 members asked if this had not already started? - Outcomes 3.5 and 3.6 there were no figures under resources. - Annalisa Howson advised that there was already a training budget so it was hoped there would be no additional funding required. - Hugh Wagstaff advised that Waverley have an apprentice levy from the government so this would be used for some of this funding. - Members asked for some of the objectives to have measurable targets so there was tangible evidence whether they had been met or not. - Hugh Wagstaff advised that performance reports are provided to O&S quarterly to monitor this. - Outcome 5 Hugh Wagstaff advised that the new maintenance contract was an example of this and they would be monitoring its performance closely.
-The contactor would receive a bonus subject to the results of residents questionnaires. - Members asked what 'One customer view' meant. - Annalisa Howson advised that the new customer management system would mean all areas of the business would work from one recording system meaning an officer could have a holistic view of all contacts a customer had made with the council and should details change it would only have to be changed once instead of informing every single department.
+- Members wished to know what objectives were rolling over from previous years and what were new. - HW advised most of the projects outlined in the SP were new. - Efficiencies were being made in the general fund departments.
+Where are the efficiencies being made in the housing arena? - HW advised the VfM paper would outline the efficiencies being implemented. - Retendering of the maintenance contract was one such efficiency saving. - o GC advised that housing is a Waverley function and that we are looking at efficiency plans in all areas corporately. - The chair asked that in the 'impact' section of item 2 that 'Failure to reduce the carbon footprint be added. - AH was asked to explain what 'sustainable tenancy' meant she explained it meant helping tenants to maintain their tenancy to allow them to continue staying in the property. - The chair asked officers to be mindful of the wording in these documents as some terminology may not be obvious in its meaning. - HW advised that outcome 3 was rolled over from last year. - Outcome 4 members asked if this had not already started? - Outcomes 3.5 and 3.6 there were no figures under resources. - AH advised that there was already a training budget so it was hoped there would be no additional funding required. - HW advised that Waverley have an apprentice levy from the government so this would be used for some of this funding. - Members asked for some of the objectives to have measurable targets so there was tangible evidence whether they had been met or not. - HW advised that performance reports are provided to O&S quarterly to monitor this. - Outcome 5 HW advised that the new maintenance contract was an example of this and they would be monitoring its performance closely.
+The contactor would receive a bonus subject to the results of residents questionnaires. - Members asked what 'One customer view' meant. - AH advised that the new customer management system would mean all areas of the business would work from one recording system meaning an officer could have a holistic view of all contacts a customer had made with the council and should details change it would only have to be changed once instead of informing every single department.

-- Members queried why the section on Blunden Court had financial resources as zero. - Hugh Wagstaff advised that this related to additional resources and as all resources had already been budgeted for there were no additional ones anticipated. - Annalisa Howson explained that all the procurement work had been done - It was suggested that outcome 5 should be split out to Blunden Court as a separate outcome to the other areas. - HO5.5 The committee asked that 'Asbestos' be expanded to explain if it is testing or removal to make it clearer. - HO5.8 impact of not completing is not delivering on the carbon footprint reduction.
+- Members queried why the section on Blunden Court had financial resources as zero. - HW advised that this related to additional resources and as all resources had already been budgeted for there were no additional ones anticipated. - AH explained that all the procurement work had been done. - It was suggested that outcome 5 should be split out to Blunden Court as a separate outcome to the other areas. - HO5.5 The committee asked that 'Asbestos' be expanded to explain if it is testing or removal to make it clearer. - HO5.8 impact of not completing is not delivering on the carbon footprint reduction.